elsiklab/maizemine_doc/docs/index.md

 Every class (e.g., Gene, Protein, Exon) in MaizeMine has a report page; the layout of the report page depends on the data available for a given query.
 There are several ways to access a report page for a class: one method is to click on an the blue links in the results table after running or query, another is to simply search for an identifier using the Quick Search as described above and click on one of the search results.

-Using the example of “Zm00001eb000580”, the report and summary section for this gene is shown below.
+Using the example of "Zm00001eb000580", the report and summary section for this gene is shown below.

 ![Report Page Summary](./images/fig21_reportsummary.png "Report Page Summary")

 The report page provides a complete description for gene Zm00001eb000580.
 The DB identifier and organism name are displayed in the header.
-The “Biotype” indicates the type of gene, in this case a protein-coding gene.
+The "Biotype" indicates the type of gene, in this case a protein-coding gene.
 Other possible values are:

 · non_coding – non-coding gene